 "I'll be here next Saturday," Lily announced with a laugh and ran off into the shadows.

 * * *

-The following weekend Shawn took Maya to the movies.
-After he dropped her off at her house, he returned home, got into his boat and rowed over to Sherwood's Island where Lily was waiting for him at the dock.
+On Saturday evening Shawn took Maya to the movies.
+After he dropped her off at her house at the end of the night, he returned home, got into his boat and rowed over to Sherwood's Island where Lily was waiting for him at the dock.
 A pretty little girl, five or six years younger than Lily, was standing next to her.